geekysuavo/geekysuavo.github.io/camera.md

 In the above equation, **F** represents the inverse discrete Fourier transform and asterisks denote hypercomplex conjugate transposition.
-The local gradient information is then used in a constrained projected gradient mapping step to compute a new **y** iterate,
+The local gradient information is then used in a projected gradient mapping step to compute a new **y** iterate,

 {% include equation.html id="06" %}

-FIXME
+where _L_ is an estimate of the local Lipschitz constant of _f_ at **x**.
+The acceleration of CAMERA rests in the final equation for computing the next **x** iterate:

 {% include equation.html id="07" %}

+which is essentially a way of introducing momentum from previous iterates into the trajectory of **x** as it descends to the local minimizer of _-f_.

+**TL;DR:** CAMERA is fast and lightweight.
+It averages two FFTs per iteration, converges in 100-500 iterations, and only requires six _N_-element arrays per reconstruction task.

 # Performance analyses